Contrast-Security-OSS/docs/content/installation/node/NodeConfig.md

 node [options] [V8 options] [script.js] [--] [arguments];
 ```

-The Contrast agent is a Node.js wrapper (runner) that invokes `node` to start the application.
 The agent doesn't pass any flags to the underlying Node.js executable, or provide the ability to do so with agent configuration options.
 To pass CLI flags to Node.js, you must invoke `node` explicitly with the agent as the `script` argument, followed by the name of the application's entry point file and any configuration flags, as outlined above.

-When the agent is installed, a symlink is created, `<app-dir>/node_modules/.bin/node-contrast`, which points to the file `<app-dir>/node_modules/node_contrast/cli.js`.
-You can use either of these as the `script` argument when starting the application this way.

 > **Example:** <br> Without the Contrast agent, you start your application using the following command:
 >